minibolt-guide/minibolt/guide/lightning/lightning-client.md

 These 24 words is all that you need to restore the Bitcoin on-chain wallet.

-* **Write these 24 words down manually on a piece of paper and store it in a safe place.**
+* **Write these 24 words down manually on a piece of paper and store it in a safe place**

 You can use a simple piece of paper, write them on the custom themed [Shiftcrypto backup card](https://shiftcrypto.ch/backupcard/backupcard_print.pdf){:target="_blank"}, or even [stamp the seed words into metal](../bonus/bitcoin/safu-ninja.md).

 🚨 This piece of paper is all an attacker needs to completely empty your on-chain wallet!
 🚫 Do not store it on a computer.
 🚫 Do not take a picture with your mobile phone.
-🚫 **This information should never be stored anywhere in digital form.**
+🚫 **This information should never be stored anywhere in digital form**

 The current state of your channels, however, cannot be recreated from this seed.
 For this, the Static Channel Backup stored at `/data/lnd/data/chain/bitcoin/mainnet/channel.backup` is updated for each channel opening and closing.
 Exist a dedicate [guide](../lightning/channel-backup.md) to automatic backup this.